Remont-na-Remonte/ict-hack-backend/README.md

 Initially, install **pipenv** via _brew_ or _pip_.

-Then, set up the Postgres database with the data provided in _.env.example_.
+Then, set up the Postgres database with the data provided in example_config.py After filling in the file, rename it to "config.py"
-Now you should create file config.py with the data provided in example_config.py

 Next, enter the pipenv shell and install the reqired dependencies
 ```